-Cooperative nursery school can be a rewarding experience for your preschool child.
+Cooperative preschool can be a rewarding experience for your preschool child.
 This is a place where

 each child’s enjoyment, needs and feelings are of primary importance to the adults present each day: a

 place with new and exciting toys, opportunities for creative play and—perhaps for the first time—many playmates.
-Nursery school allows children to enjoy themselves while learning social skills.
+Preschool allows children to enjoy themselves while learning social skills.

-From the parents' viewpoint, the advantage of nursery school is that it provides play experiences under
+From the parents' viewpoint, the advantage of preschool is that it provides play experiences under

 the direction of a trained and objective teacher, in an environment that is carefully planned to match the

 developmental needs and abilities of the preschool-age child.
-A step toward kindergarten, nursery school
+A step toward kindergarten, preschool

 introduces the idea of cooperation and group play, and allows children to become acclimated to leaving